 overgrowth of harmful bacteria, or a fungal / yeast infection.
 Antibiotic therapy (i.e. Rifaximin) may be used

 when dealing with bacteria-initiated Irritable Bowel Syndrome without constipation.

 On the other hand, when probiotics (beneficial bacteria in yoghurt, capsules or tablets) fail to normalize an

-individual's gut flora, a Fecal Transplant (sometimes from a spouse) can provide an instant and lasting cure.
+individual's gut flora, Fecal Transplants (sometimes from a spouse) may provide a lasting cure.

 Esophageal Cancer can develop as a result of acid reflux, where acid causes a corrosive action on the

 esophagus, which lacks the protective mucous coating of the stomach.
 This is independent of the amount

 of acid the stomach produces.
 Since H. Pylori tends to lower stomach acid levels, it actually reduces the